-Big Green Egg lump charcoal will be provided but you will need to provide any other tools and accessories you might need to do the cook.
+Big Green Egg lump or other brands of charcoal will be provided but you will need to provide any other tools and accessories you might need to do the cook.
 If you forgot something you can probably borrow it from another Egghead.
 We do that all the time.

 Long cooks such as brisket, pork butts and ribs are discouraged unless you are cooking on your own Egg.
 Instead, try to plan a couple of quick cooks.
 A few simple suggestions will be outlined below.
 It is important to remember that an Eggfest is about sharing ideas, recipes and introducing others to Egged food, so keeping food samples available is important.

 During the day, keep in mind that many of the attendees are either new Egg owners or perhaps considering buying an Egg.
 Expect them to ask you questions about your recipe, technique, setup, temperature, accessories, experiences, etc. We hope to have the cooking area set up in such a way that your work table/serving table should provide a natural barrier to keep guests out of your cooking space and away from the hot Eggs.
 Please keep guest safety and an isolated work space in mind when setting up for the actual cook.